estuary/flow/site/docs/guides/create-dataflow.md

 2. Refer to the [capture connectors list](../../reference/connectors/capture-connectors) and find your data source system.
 Click on its **configuration** link, set up prerequisites as necessary, and follow the instructions to generate a catalog spec with [`flowctl discover`](../concepts/connectors.md#flowctl-discover).

     A generalized version of the `discover` workflow is as follows:
-    1. In your terminal, run: `flowctl discover --image=ghcr.io/estuary/<connector-name>:dev`
+    1. In your terminal, run: `flowctl discover --image=ghcr.io/estuary/<connector-name>:dev --prefix your/subdirectory`
-    2. In the generated file called `discover-source-<connector-name>-config.yaml`, fill in the required values.
+    2. In subdirectory you specified, find the generated file called `discover-source-<connector-name>-config.yaml` and fill in the required values.
     3. Re-run the command.
 A catalog spec called `discover-source-<connector-name>.flow.yaml` is generated.

     You now have a catalog spec that contains a capture and one or more collections.

     In a production workflow, your collections would be stored in a cloud storage bucket.
 In the development workflow, cloud storage isn't used, but you must supply a placeholder **storage mapping**.

-3. Copy and paste the following section at the top of your catalog spec, where `tenant` matches the tenant used for your collections:
+3. Copy and paste the following placeholder section at the top of your catalog spec.

     ```yaml
     storageMappings:
-      tenant/:
+      "":
         stores:
           - bucket: "my-bucket"
             provider: "S3"